 - There are a lot of seasonings in this recipe.
 Spices and herbs are the key to a great home cooked meal.

-- Finally, CHEESE.
+- Finally, we bring a lot of cheese to this party.
 This recipe has a lot of cheese in it.
 It really brings home the comfort to this casserole.

 Egg Noodles vs. Wheat Pasta